 A bit of history…

 Haiti was a French colony with slaves imported from West Africa in the 1600-1700s.
-It was the richest colony and had dense, rich soil that would produce agriculture and goods to send back to France.
+It was the richest colony and had dense, rich soil that would produce agriculture and goods to send back to France, equipped with the latest equipment that time.
 Like most colonies, the slaves grew discontent and tired of being oppressed, so in 1790s they fought against the French and won their independence.

 The interesting part that I had never heard before, was a myth that the leader of the Haitian revolution made a pact with the devil to earn their freedom.
 They made a vow that they would serve and worship Satan for 200 years if he helped them fight and defeat the French.
 There was a sacrifice of a pig and a blood oath, and through that ceremony the Haitians won their independence.
 (I know, say whaaat?
 I had never heard this.)